Rebekah Vardy

-Rebekah Vardy (née Miranda, previously Nicholson; born 17 February 1982) is an English media personality married to the English football player Jamie Vardy.
-She was a contestant on I'm a Celebrity...
-Get Me Out of Here! in 2017 and on Dancing on Ice in 2021.
-In 2022, she lost a well-publicised libel case against Coleen Rooney, dubbed the "Wagatha Christie" trial.
-It was determined that Vardy did play a role in leaking fabricated stories about Rooney to The Sun, a British tabloid.
+Rebekah Vardy (née Miranda; previously Nicholson; born 17 February 1982) is a British media personality.
+She was a contestant on I'm a Celebrity...Get Me Out of Here! in 2017 and on Dancing on Ice in 2021.
+In 2022, she lost a libel case against Coleen Rooney, dubbed the "Wagatha Christie" trial.
+It was determined that Vardy played a role in leaking fabricated stories about Rooney to The Sun, a British tabloid newspaper.

 Personal life

-Vardy was born in Norwich and in a variety of interviews, most recently in 2020 claimed she had been forced to grow up too soon after being abused as a child and made homeless at 15.
+Vardy was born in Norwich and claims she was abused as a child and made homeless at 15.
+In her 2023 Channel 4 documentary Rebekah Vardy: Jehovah's Witnesses And Me, Vardy claimed the abuse had been covered up by leaders of the Jehovah's Witnesses community of which she was a member.

-Her parents – Carlos and Alison – divorced when she was 11 and she moved from city to city, living in Norwich, Reading and Oxford as both moved on to new relationships.
-At 17, she met electrician Mark Godden and later married him in Mexico.
+Her parents Carlos and Alison divorced when she was 11 and she moved from city to city, living in Norwich, Reading and Oxford.

-In 2014, whilst working as a nightclub promoter, Vardy met the footballer Jamie Vardy.
-They married on 25 May 2016 at Peckforton Castle in Cheshire.

-Vardy has five children from three different relationships: a daughter (born 2005); a son (born 2010), with footballer Luke Foster; and daughter (born 2014), son (born 2017) and daughter (born 2019) with current husband Jamie Vardy.
-She is also stepmother to Jamie's daughter from a previous relationship.
 Vardy's father, Carlos Miranda, was born in Madeira, making Vardy half-Portuguese.

+At 17, Vardy met electrician Mark Godden.
+They later married in Mexico, but split in 2003.

+Vardy married Steve Clarke, a 59-year-old timeshare company boss, in 2005, and got divorced the following year.

+In 2014, working as a nightclub promoter, Vardy organised footballer Jamie Vardy's 27th-birthday party.
+She then got pregnant three months later.
+The Vardys married on 25 May 2016 at Peckforton Castle in Cheshire.

+Vardy has five children: a daughter (born 2005) and a son (born 2010) fathered by footballer Luke Foster, and a daughter (born 2014), a son (born 2017), and a daughter (born 2019) with her third husband, Jamie Vardy.
+She is stepmother to Jamie's daughter from a previous relationship.

 Television

 In November 2017, Vardy was a contestant on the seventeenth series of the ITV reality TV show I'm a Celebrity...
 Get Me Out of Here!.
-Vardy was the third celebrity to be eliminated on 4 December 2017.
-Vardy has made multiple appearances as a guest panellist and presenter on Loose Women.
-She has also appeared on Good Morning Britain, Jeremy Vine and This Morning.
+Vardy was the third celebrity to be eliminated, on 4 December 2017.
+Vardy has made appearances as a guest panellist and presenter on Loose Women.
+She has appeared on Good Morning Britain, Jeremy Vine and This Morning.
 In 2019, Vardy appeared in two episodes of Celebrity Gogglebox alongside husband Jamie, and an episode of How To Spend it Well at Christmas in 2019 alongside her family.
-In September 2020, it was announced that she would be competing in the thirteenth series of Dancing on Ice in 2021.
+In September 2020, it was announced she would be competing in the thirteenth series of Dancing on Ice in 2021.
 She was partnered with Andy Buchanan and was eliminated in week 6.